 Life: Successful people eat healthy foods and do so in moderation.
 They limit the amount of junk food, alcohol and empty calories they consume to improve the performance of their digestion, energy levels, and thinking.

 Supply Chain: Successful supply chains keep their data clean and up-to-date.
-Clean data promotes accuracy and confidence to make better decisions.
+Clean data promotes the accuracy and confidence to make better decisions.
 Eliminating outdated documents (POs, Production Orders, Sales Orders, etc.) from your systems ensures the integrity of the data is good and the system outputs trustworthy.

 Life: Successful people invest in relationships with others who share one thing in common – Positivity.